 Auto-enrolment: What Irish employers need to know about workplace pensions

-Discover how your business can prepare for the new auto-enrolment workplace pension savings scheme, which is due to begin from January 2025.
+Discover how your business can prepare for the new auto-enrolment workplace pension savings scheme, which is due to begin in 2025.

 The government has announced details of new legislation for the auto-enrolment pensions savings scheme.